Phool Singh Baraiya: Early life and education

 Phool Singh Baraiya was born in 1962 in Bhind, Madhya Pradesh.
-He completed his Bachelor of Engineering (B.E.) in Mechanical Engineering from MITS Gwalior (now part of Jiwaji University) in 1988.
+He completed his Bachelor of Engineering (B.E.) in Mechanical Engineering from Madhav Institute of Technology and Science Gwalior (now part of Jiwaji University) in 1988.

-Political Career
+Political career

 Early political career

 Phool Singh Baraiya began his political career in the early 1990s with the Bahujan Samaj Party.
 A close associate of BSP founder Kanshi Ram, Baraiya played a key role in building the party’s organization in Madhya Pradesh.
 As the state president of the BSP, he led the party to its best-ever performance in the state, winning a record 11 assembly seats in the 1993 and 1998 elections.

 In 1998, Baraiya was elected as a Member of the Madhya Pradesh Legislative Assembly from the Bhander (SC) constituency as a BSP candidate.
 However, ahead of the 2003 assembly elections, he was expelled from the party by BSP President Mayawati following internal differences.